Every season comes with the increased risk of catching a cold of flu. But you don’t have to live in fear! I have never had the flu, thank the Lord!

 1. Stay Well Hydrated (Not all water is equal)

 Two cans of soda (which contain 24 teaspoons of sugar) suppresses the immune system by 92 percent for up to five hours, according to Kenneth Bock, M.D., an expert in nutritional and environmental health.

-My Daily Detox Drink 2-3 times a day.
-This is the best “flu shot” you can take!!
+My Daily Detox Drink is the best “flu shot” you can take!!
 It’s cleansing, anti-bacterial, anti-viral, stimulates digestion, boosts immune system, mineral rich, alkalizing, anti-inflammatory, anti-fungal, nourishing, and detoxifying…all in one shot.

 4. Populate Healthy Gut Bacteria

-5. Reduce Stress
+5. Manage Stress

 All the best to your health!